-ROCKY MOUNT, NORTH CAROLINA – North Carolina Wesleyan College is excited to welcome back two alumni as employees in the Admissions Office.
+ROCKY MOUNT, NORTH CAROLINA – North Carolina Wesleyan University is excited to welcome back two alumni as employees in the Admissions Office.
 Starting this month, both Elijah “Blaise” Gourley and Chantoni Grant have joined the office as Admissions Counselors.

 “The Office of Admissions could not have hired two more qualified staff members than Blaise and Chantoni.
 These two alumni are committed to the values of NC Wesleyan and are well-suited to exemplify these, as well the many benefits of the College, to future NCWC prospects,” stated Michael Drew, Dean of Admissions & Adult Studies.